wspotter/Miss_Taskmaster/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Miss_TaskMaster is provided under a proprietary license that allows free use for personal and non-commercial purposes only.
+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments